 The color spaces available in After Effects vary based on the color profiles installed on your computer.
 (See Color profiles.)

-In earlier versions of After Effects, previews sent to an external video monitor are not color managed.
+In earlier versions of After Effects, previews sent to an external video monitor were not color managed.
 The color values sent to the video monitor are from the working color space for the project.
 To preview video colors, you have to choose a value for Working Space in the Project Settings dialog box that matches the color space of the preview device.